0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-The rich compiler error tells us that we are not handling all cases:
+This friendly compiler error tells us that we are not handling all cases:

 Right!
 That makes sense: We have added new kinds of IDs, so we must update the code to take this into account, the match expression has kept us safe.
-This is why I prefer using match to if, wherever it makes sense to do so.
+This is why, in Rust, I prefer using `match` to `if`, wherever it makes sense to do so.

 ---